Autonomous Vehicles: Planning for Impacts on Cities and Regions

 AV Playbook for Cities and Regions

 Between October and December 2017, the six convening organizations will use the discussion and insights gained from the symposium to draft a playbook of actions (to include key issues for land use planning, transportation planning, and fiscal impacts) and an agenda for further research.
-The playbook will be shared with all symposium attendees and made available to the public by mid-December 2017.
+The playbook will be shared with all symposium attendees and made available to the public in January 2018.

 Speakers, Panelists, and Moderators